google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ### `adb`

-The Vulkan worker requires that `adb` is on your path.
+The Vulkan worker for Android requires that `adb` is on your path.
 We recommend installing the Android SDK,
 [as described in our Android notes documentation](android-notes.md), and adding the `platform-tools` directory to your path,